Proposed handover of Bashar al-Assad to Syria: Handover demands

 On 27 September 2025, a Syrian court issued an arrest warrant for Assad over the 2011 Daraa incidents, paving the way for its circulation through Interpol and international prosecution.
 The arrest warrant cited charges such as premeditated murder, torture leading to death, and deprivation of liberty, and was based on lawsuits submitted by the families of victims in Daraa governorate over events that occurred in November 2011.

 In a September 2025 interview with 60 Minutes, al-Sharaa said he still intends to pursue justice against Assad through legal means.

 On 15 October 2025, al-Sharaa visited Moscow, Russia, where he met with Russian President Vladimir Putin.
 According to Syrian officials, discussions during the visit were also expected to include a request for the handover of Assad.
-On 16 October 2025, Kremlin spokesperson Dmitry Peskov refused to comment on whether extraditing Assad was raised during talks, saying, "We have nothing to report on Assad here; we have nothing to report in this context".
-In an interview with Syrian media, Ashhad Salibi, the Deputy Director of the Department of Russia and Eastern Europe at the Syrian Ministry of Foreign Affairs and Expatriates, stated that al-Sharaa explicitly demanded during his meeting with Putin to extradite Assad.
+On 16 October 2025, Kremlin spokesperson Dmitry Peskov refused to comment on whether extraditing Assad was raised during talks, saying, "We have nothing to report on Assad here; we have nothing to report in this context."
+In an interview with Syrian media, Ashhad Salibi, the deputy director of the Department of Russia and Eastern Europe at the Syrian Ministry of Foreign Affairs and Expatriates, stated that al-Sharaa explicitly demanded during his meeting with Putin to extradite Assad.
+On 5 November 2025, Russian Ambassador to Iraq Elbrus Kutrashev told the Rudaw Media Network that Bashar al-Assad's extradition was not raised during Ahmed al-Sharaa's visit.
+The Ambassador said that Assad is in the country for humanitarian reasons, is barred from political and media activities, and cannot be extradited because his life would be at risk.

 In a Fox News interview on 10 November 2025, al-Sharaa said that Russia has a different view on sending wanted individuals back to Syria, but he stressed that justice must be carried out through a transitional justice committee to ensure accountability for all perpetrators, including Assad.
-In a November 2025 interview with The Washington Post, al-Sharaa said that the issue of Bashar al-Assad remains sensitive for Russia, with Syria’s relationship with Moscow still in its early stages, and emphasized that “Syria will preserve its right to demand Assad’s trial.”
+In a November 2025 interview with The Washington Post, al-Sharaa said that the issue of Bashar al-Assad remains sensitive for Russia, with Syria's relationship with Moscow still in its early stages, and emphasized that "Syria will preserve its right to demand Assad’s trial."

+On 26 January 2026, al-Sharaa visited Moscow, Russia for the second time, where he met Putin.
+According to Al Jazeera, the Kremlin has not said whether it will grant his repeated requests for Bashar al-Assad's extradition.
+On 22 February 2026, Syrian Justice Minister Mazhar al-Wais stated that the government was pushing for the extradition of former President Bashar al-Assad and his allies as part of its transitional justice efforts.